maddie35/TakeHome/Phase1Audit.md

 **Fix:** restructure around _use_ versus _build_, with a shared reference layer.
 Proposed information architecture tree towards the end of this page.

 ### b.
-"What should I build: MCP, plugin, or both?" is buried

-This page answers the question a user has before they know which type they need.
-It currently sits inside Building connectors, but third-party connectors section has building-related articles, meaning it's buried below those.

-**Why it matters:** the decision guide is not visible enough for the people who need it.

-**Fix:** move it to the top of the build path.

-### c.
 Article structure is inconsistent across every page type

 There's no template for a task page or a context page, so they're all structured differently.